Doing More ≠ Selling More

 Along the way, we became a place where high performers wanted to work because of the culture we created.
 One by one, salespeople from other media companies joined our team, which, of course, generated even more revenue for the business.

 Twenty years ago, I transitioned from leading the group of radio stations to helping other sales organizations succeed.
 I can do the same for you.

 - I’ll help you understand that an outside-in approach to sales management—the more button—doesn’t work.

 - I’ll show you that by connecting deeply with your individual salespeople, you’ll light a spark in that person’s soul that will inspire them to give 100 percent effort 100 percent of the time.

-- I’ll teach you how to coach your salespeople to execute your sales process at the highest levels of excellence and repeat this dynamic within your sales organization over and over again.
+- I’ll teach you how to coach your salespeople to execute your sales process at the highest levels of excellence and drive double-digit revenue growth year after year.

 Ready to crack the sales leadership code?

 Smart sales leaders know when to put up their hands and ask for help.

 Everyone else keeps grinding it out on their own.